UM-Driverless/Deteccion_conos/README.md

     ```bash
     cd ~/Deteccion_conos
     pip install -r requirements.txt

+    # To do it with conda:
+    # conda install --file requirements.txt
     ```
     The requirements file should be installed with conda to prevent compatibility problems, but many packages are not available in conda, so are installed with pip
 - [OPTIONAL] If you want to modify the weights, include the [weights folder](https://urjc-my.sharepoint.com/:f:/r/personal/r_jimenezm_2017_alumnos_urjc_es/Documents/formula/formula%2022-23/SOFTWARE/FILES/yolov5_models?csf=1&web=1&e=nILHR5) in: `"yolov5/weights"`